Targter/AB-GYMBUILD/README.md

 ---

 ## 🏋️‍♂️ About the Project
-**Strike Fitness** is a sleek, high-energy fitness website designed to motivate and inspire.
-Whether you're starting your fitness journey or you're a seasoned athlete, Strike has something for everyone!
+**AB-BUILD Fitness** is a sleek, high-energy fitness website designed to motivate and inspire.
+Whether you're starting your fitness journey or you're a seasoned athlete, AB-BUILD has something for everyone!

 This responsive website showcases a modern and clean design, powered by React JS, and emphasizes user experience and performance.
 The layout is intuitive and visually compelling, aimed at converting visitors into fitness fanatics. 💪